Which probiotics are best for Candida?

 Vaginal thrush can be an unpleasant and persistent manifestation of Candida infection for many women.
 Our 'For women' product has over 30 years of scientific evidence to support its use.

 It contains two strains of probiotics – L. rhamnosus GR-1® and L. reuteri RC-14® - which are different to our other probiotics in that they have been shown to colonise in the vaginal tract rather than the intestines.
-'For women' has been clinically trialled by over 2,500 women who found it to be helpful in managing the symptoms of thrush as well as preventing its recurrence.See also our FAQ 'Will probiotics help to prevent thrush?'
+'For women' has been clinically trialled by over 2,500 women who found it to be helpful in managing the symptoms of thrush as well as helping to discourage future infections.See also our FAQ 'Will probiotics help to prevent thrush?'

 Are any probiotics NOT recommended for Candida?